Study: What are the genetics underlying 12 different cancer types?

 References

-Lu C, Xie M, Wendl MC, et al. “Patterns and functional implications of rare germline variants across 12 cancer types.”
+Lu C, Xie M, Wendl MC, et al. “Patterns and functional implications of rare variants across 12 cancer types.”
 Nature Communications.
 Published online first on December 22, 2015.

 Disclosure